College of Dental Medicine Course Descriptions

 0.5 credit hour

-The indications for cavity preparation and manipulation of composite resin, as well as aspects of other tooth-colored materials, are covered in detail.
-The indications for cavity preparation and manipulation of direct and indirect gold are also covered.
+The indications for the various cavity preparations and the use and manipulation of cavity disinfectants, liners, adhesive materials and composite resin, restoratives as well as the use of other tooth-colored restorative materials, are covered in detail.

 4 credit hours